-This is the fifth—and, finally, final—post in my “whaling” series about the high-level conceptual and cultural challenges the Testing Grouplet and its allies faced, and the knowledge and tools that eventually spread throughout Google engineering that removed the infamous “I don’t have time to test” excuse.
+This is the fifth—and, finally, final—post in my “whaling” series about the high-level conceptual and cultural challenges the Testing Grouplet and its allies faced, and the knowledge and tools that eventually spread throughout Google development that removed the infamous “I don’t have time to test” excuse.
 This post discusses the specific tools the the Testing Grouplet, Testing Tech, Build Tools and others developed to improve development and testing efficiency and effectiveness.

 The first post in this series focused on high-level cultural challenges to the adoption of automated developer testing that emerged as a result of day-to-day development reality.
 The second post in this series focused on the fundamental object-oriented programming issues which formed the core of most of Google’s testability challenges—and solutions.
 The third post in this series covered the basics of how automated tests should—and should not—be written.
 The fourth post in this series described the collection of processes employed by Google for ensuring software quality—including, but not limited to, automated testing.

 As with the previous posts, the discussion of tools that follow will be somewhat limited by my own experience and memory.
 There are many more testing and development tools at use within Google, and I’m sure more have been developed since I left.
-As always, I’m aiming to provide the big-picture view of the Google engineering environment by pointing out the details with which I’m personally most familiar and perceived as having the most impact.
+As always, I’m aiming to provide the big-picture view of the Google development environment by pointing out the details with which I’m personally most familiar and perceived as having the most impact.
 If I left out a favorite tool, or didn’t discuss it to the extent you’d hoped, apologies in advance.
 Feel free to fill in the gaps I’ve left by commenting on my Google+ stream or publishing posts of your own.